Monday, January 28, 2013

 Cover:

-Sara is strangled with a necktie so no objects there.
-But illustration is a bit sloppy.
-Victim's face is not terrified enough and colors are way off.
+Sara is strangled with a necktie, so no objects there.
+However, the illustration is somewhat sloppy.
+The victim's face does not appear terrified enough, and the colours are off.
 Especially its purple/orange background and blue hands holding a necktie.

 Cool lines: